Welcome to Ilmenau!

 Some WiFi hotspots in Germany are operated by Telekom and you have to pay for them.
 However, you can usually surf for free for a short time.
 You can do this at Erfurt train station, for example.

-- City center: around the city hall (Am Markt)
+- City center: for example around the city hall (Am Markt)

-- Kaufland (supermarket): in the supermarket opposite Ilmenau train station and the ice rink
+- Netto (supermarket): in the supermarket opposite the university library

 Without an address in Germany you won't really get ahead.
 Therefore, you should sign your lease as soon as possible.
 If you live on campus, you can do this at the Studierendenwerk in Haus B, Max-Planck-Ring 9, 98693 Ilmenau.
-Please contact the dormitory administration beforehand (Ute Ludwig, +493677-691917).
+Please contact the dormitory administration beforehand (Marlene Amling, +493677-691917).

 If you do not live in an apartment of the Studierendenwerk, contact your landlord and make an appointment to sign the contract.